opennetworkinglab/int-host-reporter/README.md

 - Only IPv4 endpoints are supported.
 - INT Host Reporter only supports UDP/TCP packets; ICMP packets are not reported.
 - System flows (e.g. traffic between Kubernetes agents) are not reported.
+- INT Host Reporeter doesn't work with CNIs making use of XDP hook yet.
+  If you want to use INT Host Reporter with Calico-eBPF or Cilium please make sure that XDP acceleration is disabled.

 ## License

 The user space components of INT Host Reporter are licensed under the [Apache License, Version 2.0](LICENSES/Apache-2.0.txt).
 The BPF code is licensed under the [General Public License, Version 2.0](LICENSES/GPL-2.0-only.txt).